Contemporary Abstraction: Recent Works by Gallery Artists

 b.
 1973, Buenos Aires, Argentina – lives in Buenos Aires

 Mariano Dal Verme began his artistic studies in 1992, and has participated in collective exhibitions since 1994.
-In the mid-90s he studied at the Escuela Nacional de Bellas Artes Prilidiano Pueyrredón.
+In the mid-90s he studied at the Escuela Nacional de Bellas Artes Prilidiano Pueyrredón in Buenos Aires.

-Dal Verme's works are included in prestigious Latin American collections, as well as at MALBA and he has participated in numerous solo and group exhibitions throughout Argentina and the United States.
+Dal Verme's works are included in various prestigious Latin American collections, including MALBA, and the artist has participated in numerous solo and group exhibitions throughout Argentina and the United States.

 Please click for CVGustavo Díaz